 - Infrared saunas.
 Infrared saunas work a bit differently than the rest of the saunas.
 You’ll sweat, but not due to the extremely hot surrounding heat.
 Instead, you feel hot from within, while the room doesn’t become as hot as it would be in a traditional sauna.

 How does an infrared sauna work?

 As mentioned above, infrared saunas have a different working mechanism.
 That is why many associate infrared saunas with weight loss.
 Infrared saunas work to increase the body’s core temperature by using light waves, just as in the case of sunlight.

-However, the focus of this study was not on the weight loss aspect.
-It was more directed to study the effect of the sauna on the cardiovascular system.
+However, the focus of this study was not on the weight-loss aspect.
+It was more directed at studying the effect of the sauna on the cardiovascular system.
 The scientists concluded sauna to be a form of passive cardio workout.

-In fact, the researcher of the study, a lead sports scientist, Sasha Ketelhut, has mentioned that while saunas promote healthy sweating, it does not have a significant role in weight loss as there is no muscle movement.
+In fact, the researcher of the study, a lead sports scientist, Sasha Ketelhut, has mentioned that while saunas promote healthy sweating, they do not have a significant role in weight loss as there is no muscle movement.

 Does a sauna blanket help you lose weight?

 In short, yes, sauna blankets help you lose weight.
 If you weigh yourself before and after your session, you’ll probably see the difference.